DOI-USGS/planetary-sdi/content/europa/data/data_gaps.md

 - Galileo [Near Infrared Mapping Spectrometer (NIMS)](https://nssdc.gsfc.nasa.gov/nmc/experiment/display.action?id=1989-084B-01) data
 - Any and all geologic maps, including the soon to be released [global geologic map](https://planetcarto.wordpress.com/2019/09/23/the-first-global-geologic-map-of-europa/)

 The above listing is not exhaustive, as our knowledge of the available data products is not exhaustive.
-If you have a product and are interested in making it publicly available [get involved]({{< ref "get_involved" >}})!
+If you have a product and are interested in making it publicly available please reach out (comment below or email a member of the Europa SDI).
+We are actively seeking to work with data producers and data providers.!
 We are more than happy to help make these data available under the Europa SDI umbrella.

+{{< comments >}}